crisdelrosario/timeutil/README.md

 --
     import "github.com/crisdelrosario/timeutil"

-This is just a helper function for getting the current time, eitther based on timezone provided or just the default time.
+This is just a helper function for getting the current time, either based on timezone provided or just the default time.

 Getting the current date and time example